St Boniface Church, Bonchurch: Organ

 The church has a pipe organ by Forster and Andrews dating from 1872.
 It is a two manual tracker organ and pneumatic pedal board.
 The beautiful organ casing painted with Fleur-de-lis and Tudor Roses was brought forward on a canopy above the console in the 1930s by Herbert Morris which hold the Great Open Diapason pipes.
 The organ has 21 stops and is Grade II listed.
 It was restored in 1995 in memory of a former parishioner.

 The first organist of the Church was Miss Elizabeth Sewell whose brother William was the founder of Radley College, near Oxford.
 Miss Gwladys Williams LRAM FRCO was Organist and Choir mistress from 1921 to 1978.
 Mr. Ian D. Snow MBE LRAM FRCA LTCL was organist and Choirmaster from 1978 until 2006.
 The Church has a strong musical tradition and is affiliated to the RSCM.

-A specification of the organ can be found on the National Pipe Organ Register.